Photo courtesy of Edward McCranie

 Díana made her international debut in Geneva, Switzerland with L'Orchestre de Chambre de Genève in 2017 and has also sung in New York City, Hawaii, New Hampshire, Vermont, Florida, North Carolina, South Carolina, Georgia, Alabama, and Mississippi.
 She has been a soprano soloist in Orff’s Carmina Burana, Handel’s Messiah, Bach’s Cantata 4, Haydn’s Mass in Time of War, Vivaldi’s Magnificat, excerpts from Gershwin’s Porgy and Bess, and Beethoven’s Choral Fantasy.
 In 2015, Díana made her Musical Theatre debut as Sarah in Flaherty’s iconic Ragtime.

-Díana is currently a Doctoral Candidate in her final semester of the Doctor of Musical Arts program at the University of Georgia as a Presidential Graduate Fellow.
-She holds a Master of Music degree in Vocal Performance from the University of North Carolina at Greensboro and a Bachelor of Music degree in Vocal Performance from Augusta State University.
+Díana holds a Doctor of Musical Arts degree from the University of Georgia (Presidential Graduate Fellow), a Master of Music degree from the University of North Carolina at Greensboro, and a Bachelor of Music degree from Augusta State University, all in Vocal Performance.